Nepal–Pakistan relations

-Nepal–Pakistan relations refer to the bilateral relations between Nepal and Pakistan, both Himalayan states located on the Indian subcontinent.
+Nepal–Pakistan relations refer to the bilateral relations between Nepal and Pakistan, both Himalayan states located in the Indian subcontinent.
 After the Partition of British India in August 1947, Nepal moved to establish diplomatic relations with the Dominion of India, but did not do so with the Dominion of Pakistan.
-Official diplomatic ties did not exist between the two states until initial steps were taken on 29 March 1960; these relations were then fully established between 1962 and 1963.
+Official diplomatic ties did not exist between the two states until initial steps were taken on 29 March 1960; these relations were then fully established in 1962 and 1963.
 Both nations have since sought to expand their bilateral trade, strategic and military cooperation.
 In 1972, following Pakistan's defeat in the Bangladesh Liberation War and the secession of East Pakistan as the People's Republic of Bangladesh, Nepal recognized the latter's independence.
 Pakistan severed ties with Nepal shortly afterwards, but these were later re-established.

 History

 Nepal established diplomatic relations with India after the latter's independence in 1947, but did not do so with Pakistan.
 In 1950, Nepal signed a Treaty of Peace and Friendship with India, creating an extensive relationship of economic, strategic and defence cooperation.
 Nepal thus remained aloof from Pakistan, which was at conflict with India.
 However, Nepal's resentment of Indian influence perceived to be excessive prompted the Nepalese government to develop relations with the People's Republic of China and Pakistan.

 Diplomatic relations between Nepal and Pakistan were established on 20 March 1960.
 After the establishment of diplomatic relations, the bonds of friendship and cordiality between these two countries, propelled by understanding and cooperation, have strengthened.
 The state of bilateral relations at present is based on goodwill, mutual cooperation and friendship.
 Nepal established a residential Nepalese embassy in Pakistan in 1962 and honorary Nepalese consulate general in Karachi in 1975.